0xPolygonMiden/miden-vm/docs/src/design/chiplets/hasher.md

 ### Multiset check constraints
 In this sections we describe constraints which enforce updates for [multiset check columns](../multiset.md) $p_0$ and $p_1$.
 These columns can be updated only on rows which are multiples of $8$ or $1$ less than a multiple of $8$.
 On all other rows the values in the columns remain the same.

 To simplify description of the constraints, we define the following variables.
-Below, we denote random values sent by the verifier after the prover commits to the main execution trace as $\alpha_0$, $\alpha_1$, $\alpha_2$ etc..
+Below, we denote random values sent by the verifier after the prover commits to the main execution trace as $\alpha_0$, $\alpha_1$, $\alpha_2$ etc.

 $$
 m = op_{label} + 2^4 \cdot k_0 + 2^5 \cdot k_2 \\